 There are 32 Kcal for every 100g where 91% is water and 8% carbohydrates.

 Low caloric value, pleasant taste and good amount of Vitamin C.

 Finally, we couldn't finish this list without including the famous Orange.

 Although Orange is the food most associated with Vitamin C, as you can see, it is not exactly the one with the highest concentration.

-Moreover, as in the case of strawberries, there is not much to say about this fruit.
+Moreover, as in the case of Strawberries, there is not much to say about this fruit.

 There are 47 Kcal in which 12g are carbohydrates and the rest is basically water.

-Your current food probably already does.
+Probably your current diet already does.

-Finally, these are just some of the various foods rich in this vitamin, not all of them.
+Finally, these are just a few of the many foods rich in this vitamin, not all of them.